-(1) A majority of the votes cast means that the number of shares voted FOR a director must exceed the number of shares voted AGAINST that director for a nominee to be elected to that seat.
-In order to enhance your ability to influence the composition of the board of directors in an uncontested election, we have adopted a majority voting policy for the election of non-employee directors.
-The policy, which is part of our Corporate Governance Guidelines, sets forth our procedures if a nominee receives more "AGAINST" votes than "FOR" votes.
-In an uncontested election, any non-employee nominee for director who receives a greater number of votes "AGAINST" his or her election than votes "FOR" his or her election is required to promptly tender his or her resignation.
+Proposal Number Votes Required for Approval Abstentions Broker Non-Votes Board Voting Recommendation 1 Election of nine directors Majority of votes cast (1) Not Counted Not Voted FOR EACH 2 Ratify the appointment of Deloitte & Touche LLP Majority of votes cast Not Counted Discretionary vote FOR 3 Approve, on an advisory basis, the compensation of the named executive officers Majority of votes cast Not Counted Not Voted FOR 4 Approve, on an advisory basis, the frequency of future advisory votes on executive compensation Majority of votes cast Not Counted Not Voted ANNUALLY election, we have adopted a majority voting policy for the election of non-employee directors.
+Our Corporate Governance Guidelines set forth our procedures if a nominee receives more "AGAINST" votes than "FOR" votes.
+In an uncontested election, any nominee for director who receives a greater number of votes "AGAINST" his or her election than votes "FOR" his or her election is required to promptly tender his or her resignation.
 Our Nominating and Corporate Governance Committee is required to promptly consider and make a recommendation to the board of directors with respect to the offer of resignation.
 The board is then required to take action with respect to this recommendation.
 Our majority voting policy is more fully described above under "Information Regarding the Board of Directors and Committees - Majority Voting Policy."